 Automatic If you select this option, no priority will be assigned.
 This firewall (<its number="" serial="">)</its> By selecting this option, you will set this firewall as the active firewall; the second firewall will take over from it if it malfunctions or is unplugged.
-The other firewall (remote) (<its number="" serial="">)</its> mote) (<its firewall="" first="" if="" is="" malfunctions="" or="" over="" serial="" take="" td="" the="" unplugged.<=""></its> • WARNING Selecting this option will cause the firewalls to swap immediately, or make this firewall the active firewall, logging the user out of the administration interface.
+The other firewall [remote] (<its number="" serial="">) By selecting this option, you will set the remote firewall as the active firewall; it will take over if the first firewall malfunctions or is unplugged.</its> • WARNING Selecting this option will cause the firewalls to swap immediately, or make this firewall the active firewall, logging the user out of the administration interface.